jtcerqueira/jtcerqueira.github.io/README.md

 # jtcerqueira.github.io
 personal github site
-This a branch for my site.
-Take a look at the main branch.
+This is a branch for my site.
+If you wsh to see more take a look at the main site.
+Have a great day. ;)